fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 ## Working With Links and Labels

-Whenever you add a string to your SQLite Database entry in the component manifest, you're creating a label.
-When you deploy your Spin application to Fermyon Cloud, you will be prompted to link the label to a specific SQLite Database instance.
+Whenever you add a string to your SQLite Database or Key Value Store entry in the component manifest, you're creating a label.
+When you deploy your Spin application to Fermyon Cloud, you will be prompted to link the label to a specific SQLite Database instance or Key Value Store instance depending on what you provisioned.
 Later on, if you'd like to update the link you can do so via the `spin cloud link` command.

 To see your existing labels, run the `spin cloud <resource-type> list` command, where `<resource-type>` is the subcommand for the resource whose links you want to see.
 For example, if you want to see how your applications and your SQLite Databases are linked, run the following command: